 Many of these trademark services fall under the realm of Intellectual Property Agreements.
 These may be additional filings with the U.S. Patent and Trademark Office (USPTO) to maintain your registration.

 For example, if you originally registered your trademark in your individual name, and now have a company that will own the trademark, you will need to file a Trademark Assignment with the USPTO, essentially transferring ownership of the mark from yourself as an individual, to your company or corporation.

 You may also need to file a Trademark Assignment if you sell, transfer or otherwise assign your registered trademark to another person or entity.
 The registration remains valid, but the trademark assignment will change the owner listed in the federal registration.

 Intellectual Property Agreements – Consent

-Another Intellectual Property Agreement you may need, or be asked to sign off on, is a Trademark Consent Agreement.
-If there is a third-party using a trademark name that is similar to yours, this third-party may ask for your consent to allow registration of their trademark at the USPTO.
+A Trademark Consent Agreement is another Intellectual Property Agreement that may be needed or be asked to sign off on, If there is a third-party using a trademark name that is similar to yours, this third-party may ask for your consent to allow registration of their trademark at the USPTO.

 Essentially, this third-party owner or user has a trademark they want to register.
 They become aware of your trademark rights either as a result of a Comprehensive Trademark Search, or perhaps the USPTO has issued an Office Action refusing registration of their mark on the basis of your prior-pending or registered trademark.